fayez-als/fayez-als.github.io/README.md

 ### Customizing the CSS

-All variables can be found in the `_sass/_variables.scss` file, toggle these as you'd like to change the look and feel of Pixyll.
+All variables can be found in the `_sass/_variables.scss` file, toggle these as you'd like to change the look and feel of Mixyll.

 ### Page Animation